 Giving Compass' Take:

-• How can donors help facilitate such partnerships?
-How else can partnerships counter inefficiencies of capitalism?
+- How can donors help facilitate such partnerships?
+How else can partnerships counter the inefficiencies of capitalism?

 In his landmark economic text Wealth of Nations, Adam Smith wrote that the “invisible hand” of the market would neatly divide the world’s resources among its needs: Prices would act as a communicator and clearinghouse between demand and supply.
 For a new, optimized HIV treatment regimen with patients mostly spread across sub-Saharan Africa, however, widespread uncertainty can muddle the price.

 Suppliers cannot predict how quickly, nor in what volumes, countries and donors will switch to buying the new drug, and therefore may set high prices for their first sales.

 Faced with these high prices, Ministries of Health may delay ordering the new drug.
 Initial orders also tend to be small, as patients gradually transition to the new regimen.
 This keeps prices high, with suppliers operating at small scale and holding off on factory investments that could bring down costs.

 This scenario is not a hypothetical.
 Treatment regimens with the antiretroviral (ARV) drug dolutegravir (DTG) outperform the current standard of care for first-line HIV patients in important ways: faster suppression of the HIV virus, fewer side effects, smaller pill size, and lower risk of developing drug-resistant strains of HIV.
 Despite these benefits and the fact that DTG-based regimens have been available in the United States since 2013, there has been risk of a slow switch for low- and middle-income countries (LMICs).